Below are the maximum payment (price ceilings) we can pay for each of the services we are testing.

 These were last reviewed and were significantly increased in April 2022 and will be further reviewed through the project in light of market changes.

-You can read more about the Flexibility Services we are testing here.
+You can read more about the Flexibility Services we are testing and when here.

 All payments will be made using the Bankers’ Automated Clearing System (BACS).

-You can find out more about the calculation of the Availability payments in the Flexibility Services Agreement.
+You can find out more about the calculation of the Availability Payments in the TRANSITION Flexibility Services Agreement.

-The ‘Utilisation Fee Rule’ shown below encourages Service Providers to have a good performance and deliver against their contracted requirements.
+The ‘Utilisation Fee Rule’ shown below incentivises performance and delivery against the contracted requirements.
 The Rule provides a payment on a sliding scale for the delivery of anything between 50-100% of the instructed amount on the scale given below.